Supermarine S.4: Schneider Trophy competition of 1925

-With high hopes of a British victory in the forthcoming Schneider Trophy competition at Bay Shore Park, Baltimore, the S.4, together with two Gloster III biplanes, was shipped to the US aboard the SS Minnewaska, free of charge.
+With high hopes of a British victory in the forthcoming Schneider Trophy competition at Bay Shore Park, Baltimore, the S.4, together with two Gloster III biplanes, was shipped to the U.S. aboard the SS Minnewaska, free of charge.
 During the voyage, Supermarine's pilot Biard slipped playing tennis, and injured his wrist.

 Bad weather meant that those Schneider Trophy competitors that had already arrived for the competition had little opportunity to practise the course.
-The aircraft were forced to remain in their crates whilst canvas hangars were being erected on the beach to accommodate them.
-During this period, Biard caught influenza, but recovered in time to take part in the competition.
-The windy conditions had however blown down the hangar where the S.4 was being kept, and the rear end of the aircraft had been damaged by a falling pole.
-The S.4 was repaired in time to take part in the navigation trials on 23 October 1925.
+The aircraft were forced to remain in their crates while canvas hangars were being erected on the beach to accommodate them.
+Biard caught influenza, but recovered sufficiently to participate in the competition.
+The windy conditions had, however, blown down the hangar where the S.4 was being kept, and the rear end of the aircraft had been damaged by a falling pole.
+The S.4 was repaired in time to take part in navigation trials on 23 October 1925.

-During the navigation trials, the S.4 initially performed well, but upon its return to shore, the control column began to oscillate violently and Biard lost control of the machine at high speed.
+During the trials, the S.4 initially performed well but, upon its return to shore, the control column began to oscillate violently and Biard lost control of the machine at high speed.
 The S.4 was seen to stall, before falling flat into the sea from 100 ft.
-Biard, who initially had lost consciousness when he was still strapped into the aeroplane, was able to resurface from the sea bed, and cling on to some floating wreckage.
+Biard, who initially had lost consciousness when he was still strapped into the aeroplane, was able to resurface from the sea bed, and cling to some floating wreckage.
 The first launch sent out to him broke down with engine trouble, and he had to be rescued by a second launch.
-Mitchell, who was on board the launch, jokingly asked the injured man: "Is the water warm?"
+Mitchell, who was on board the boat that rescued Biard, jokingly asked the injured man: "Is the water warm?"
 Biard was later found to have broken two ribs.

-Parts of the aircraft, which was wrecked as a result of the crash, were salvaged.
+Parts of the wrecked aircraft were salvaged by the sloop HMS Valerian, which had been dispatched to Baltimore from the Bermuda to support the British team.
 Most sources have suggested the accident was due to flutter, but although an enquiry was later held, the reasons for the crash were never clearly established.

 Aftermath of the crash

 The race was won two days later by Lieutenant James Doolittle, flying a Curtiss R3C at an average speed of 232.573 mph (374.443 km/h), which was faster than the S.4's world record of a month before.
-It was evident to the other national teams that the American approach towards the contest, which involved training for the pilots and development testing of the aircraft—was required.
+It was evident to the other national teams that the American approach towards the contest—which involved training for the pilots and development testing of the aircraft—was required.
 Mitchell was to say as much when he gave a lecture to the Royal Aeronautical Society in 1927.
-From 1925 onwards, the Air Ministry developed a policy of producing high speed aircraft and using wind tunnel tests to analyse their performance.
+From 1925 onwards, the Air Ministry developed a policy of using wind tunnel tests to analyse the performance of the high-speed aircraft they produced.